FredHutch/FHBig/_posts/2018-03-06-How-To-Add-Blog-Posts.md

 > git checkout gh-pages
 ```
 To check which banch you are working on, run `> git branch`
-4. Create a markdown file in the `_post` folder, as describe above.
+4. Create a markdown file in the `_posts` folder, as describe above.
 5. Preview the post locally.
   Run `bundle exec jekyll build` and visit the designated port.
 6. Stage and commit the post.